Thai Basil Chicken with basil, bell peppers, and red onion. This is a simple and healthy dinner that’s also a 30-minute meal!

 You’ve just got to love a dish that’s fresh with awesome flavor that comes together in 30 minutes or less.
 I’m obsessed with Thai food because so many of my favorites fall right into this category!
 If you haven’t yet tried these Thai Chicken Lettuce Wraps you really need to!
 And you probably wont want to miss this Thai Quinoa Salad or Thai Butternut Squash Soup either…..you’ll thank me later 🙂

-- ¼ tsp red pepper flakes , or more to taste
+- ¼ teaspoon crushed red pepper flakes , or more to taste

 - 1 onion , sliced into thin strips (I use purple onion, but any kind will work)